Chester: Roads

 The city is a hub for major roads, including the M53 motorway towards the Wirral Peninsula and Liverpool and the M56 motorway towards Manchester.
 The A55 road runs along the North Wales coast to Holyhead and the A483 links the city to nearby Wrexham and Swansea in Wales.

+Buses

-Bus transport in the city is provided by Stagecoach Merseyside & South Lancashire and Arriva Buses Wales, the council owned and operated ChesterBus (formerly Chester City Transport) having been sold to First Chester & The Wirral in mid-2007.
-A new bus exchange is being built in the city at Gorse Stacks is scheduled for completion in early 2017.
-In October 2016, a new regular EasyBus service began from Chester to Manchester Airport.
+Bus transport in the city is provided by Stagecoach Merseyside & South Lancashire and Arriva Buses Wales; the council-owned and operated ChesterBus (formerly Chester City Transport) was sold to First Chester & The Wirral in mid-2007.
+Services connect the city with Liverpool, Rhyl, Flint, Holywell, Ellesmere Port, Northwich and Whitchurch.
+A National Express route between London and Liverpool stops in Chester.

+A new bus exchange was built in the city at Gorse Stacks and opened to its first services on 30 May 2017.

+Chester has four dedicated park and ride sites, three of them (Upton, Boughton Heath and Wrexham Road) along major roads surrounding the city.

 Railways

+Chester railway station is served by four train operating companies: